MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 1. Run the following command in PowerShell: `winget search Microsoft.PowerShell`.

-2. Run the following command to install PowerShell or PowerShell Preview using the id parameter:
+2. Run the following command to install PowerShell or PowerShell Preview using the ID parameter:

     `winget install --id Microsoft.Powershell --source winget`